AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 >[!NOTE]
 >
->This is of particular interest in conjunction with [Content Delivery using Content Fragments with GraphQL](/help/assets/content-fragments/content-fragments-graphql.md).
+>This is of particular interest in conjunction with [Headless Content Delivery using Content Fragments with GraphQL](/help/assets/content-fragments/content-fragments-graphql.md).

 In addition to standard properties you can define: